 The NASA TLX ratings from our followers were compared to the reference values reported in \cite{Hertzum:2021}, which were based on the mean scores from 556 studies.
-These reference values encompass various domains, including healthcare and virtual reality technologies.
-Our results consistently showed lower (i.e. better) scores across all categories compared to the healthcare reference values.
+These reference values encompassed various domains, including healthcare and virtual reality technologies.
+The mean values from our results were consistently lower (i.e. better) across all categories compared to the healthcare reference values.
 Our results also surpassed those for virtual reality technologies in all categories except physical demand, where the difference was a negligible one point.
-Compared to other subscales, performance had a higher mean and greater variability.
-This aligned with the feedback provided by many of the followers who indicated being unsure of whether their alignment with the virtual transducer was accurate.
-This lack of confidence likely led to the lower self-reported performance scores.
-Similarly, the confidence question in the usability questionnaire had a slightly lower mean score and higher variance compared to other questions (particularly the questions related to ease of use).

-The system usability results showed it was easy for complete novices from various background to use the system as followers.
-All of the followers indicated the brief instructions presented at the beginning were sufficient for the task.
-All the followers also strongly agreed the instructions provided by the sonographer throughout the scans were easy to follow.
-In fact, many followers noted that the instructions helped them achieve better tracking of the virtual transducer.
-The sonographers often verbalized their next move (such as stating they will rotate the transducer) which helped the followers anticipate and track the motion more easily, though we did not measure this quantitatively.
-Several followers also expressed uncertainty about their alignment with the virtual transducer, which was reflected in the performance category of the NASA TLX results, showing relatively high variance as depicted in \cref{fig:nasatlx}.
-Without visual or other feedback on their alignment, followers may make excessive micro-adjustments, resulting in a less stable image.
-Future work will focus on addressing this issue by exploring methods to provide alignment feedback, such as incorporating simple visual cues.
+System usability results showed that complete novices from diverse backgrounds found the system easy to use as followers.
+All followers stated the initial brief instructions were sufficient and the sonographer’s verbal cues during scans were easy to follow.
+Many noted that when the sonographers verbalized their next move (e.g., rotating the transducer), it helped them anticipate and follow motions more easily, though this was not measured quantitatively.
+Some followers expressed uncertainty about their alignment with the virtual transducer, reflected in the relatively higher variance of the NASA TLX performance scores (Fig. \ref{fig:nasatlx}).
+Without real-time alignment feedback, followers may make unnecessary micro-adjustments, leading to less stable images.
+Future work will explore addressing this by providing alignment feedback, such as simple visual cues.